tj5miniop/nano11/README.md

 # **nano11 🔬**

 A PowerShell script to build an even more heavily trimmed-down Windows 11 image.
+The purpose of this fork is to add back essential windows features to allow a more useable experience

 ## **Introduction**